ahuacate/pve-medialab/README.md

 lxc.idmap: u 65604 65604 100
 lxc.idmap: g 65604 65604 100" >> /etc/pve/lxc/container-id.conf
 ```
-### 1.02 Allow a LXC to perform mapping on the Proxmox host
+### 1.02 Allow a LXC to perform mapping on the Proxmox host - medialab
 Next we have to allow the LXC to actually do the mapping on the host.
 Since LXC creates the container using root, we have to allow root to use these new uids in the container.

 To achieve this we need to **add** lines to `/etc/subuid` (users) and `/etc/subgid` (groups).
 So we need to define two ranges: one where the system IDs (i.e root uid 0) of the container can be mapped to an arbitrary range on the host for security reasons, and another where Synology GIDs above 65536 of the container can be mapped to the same GIDs on the host.
 That's why we have the following lines in the /etc/subuid and /etc/subgid files.